learningmatter-mit/VOID/README.md

-# Molecular Docking Tool
+# VOID: Voronoi Organic-Inorganic Docker

-The Molecular Docking Tool (`moldocker`) is a software designed to create conformations of molecules docked inside crystal structures.
+The VOID: Voronoi Organic-Inorganic Docker package (`VOID`) is a software designed to create conformations of molecules docked inside crystal structures.
 The package provides a library and scripts that include:
  - Sampling of the space using Voronoi diagrams
  - Geometrical fitness functions
  - Batched docking using tensorial operations